gupta-tilak/rental_nlp_sql_demo/README.md

 - SQL exact-match accuracy
 - Execution accuracy (numeric scalar answers with tolerance)
 - Writes a brief report to `report/accuracy_report.md`
+ - Report includes methodology: how the test set was built and scored.

 ---